rabbitmq/rabbitmq-website/site/logging.md

 Please make sure you have UDP input configured in your syslog service.

-You can use UDP, TCP or TLS transports with rfc3164 and rfc5424 protocols.
+You can use UDP or TCP transports with rfc3164 and rfc5424 protocols.
+TLS is only compatible with the rfc5424 protocol.

 To connect using TCP and rfc5424: